 LifeGuard™ LSZH Power & Control Cables

-LifeGuard™ cable is manufactured using low-smoke zero-halogen compounds that provide many advantages and protection over standard constructions of cable.
-Highly engineered polymers developed after years of research has produced a new breed of cables that offer excellent electrical and mechanical characteristics, superior flame resistance, low smoke production and reduced toxicity.
+LifeGuard™ LSZH cables are manufactured using low-smoke zero-halogen compounds that provide many advantages and protection over standard constructions of cable.
+Highly engineered polymers developed after years of research has produced a new breed of power and control cables that offer excellent electrical and mechanical characteristics, superior flame resistance, low smoke production and reduced toxicity.

-These cables are ideal for use in environments where high-performance, reliability and safety are required.
-Best of all, the applications for LifeGuard™ cables are virtually endless.
+These power and control cables are ideal for use in environments where high-performance, reliability and safety are required.
+Best of all, the applications for LifeGuard™ LSZH cables are virtually endless.
 The advantages of this product make it an excellent candidate for use in a broad range of applications including:

 - Utility: power generation, co-generation and merchant power